Careers in Athletic Training

 These settings use both outreach clinics and full-time AT employees to deliver services.
 Athletic trainers are a key component to the heath care team, and work with physicians and other allied health personnel.
 As well, ATs are first-responder medical personnel who are experts in injury assessment and treatment, particularly in the orthopaedic and musculoskeletal disciplines.

-Athletic trainers must have at a minimum a bachelor's degree, usually in athletic training.
-More than 70 percent of athletic trainers hold an advanced degree such as a master's degree.
-ATs also participate in extensive clinical affiliations with physicians’ offices, hospitals, rehabilitation clinics and athletic teams under appropriate supervision.
+Athletic trainers must have at a minimum a bachelor's degree, although beginning in 2022, all AT programs must be delivered at the graduate level culminating in a Master's degree in Athletic Training.
+Along with a strong didactic preparation, ATs also participate in extensive clinical affiliations with physicians’ offices, hospitals, rehabilitation clinics and athletic teams under appropriate supervision by a licensed physician.

 Athletic trainers have fulfilled the entry-level requirements for certification established by the Board of Certification (BOC).
 Students who successfully complete all program requirements are eligible to sit for the national certification examination through the Board of Certification.
 Candidates must pass the BOC examination, complete all BOC requirements for certification, and meet the requirements for individual states to practice athletic training..
 The certification examination consists of: